3manuek/3manuek.github.io/resume.markdown

 ## Summary

-- Since 2006 years, I've worked with a very heterogeneous set of technologies  and companies, from boutique services to large consulting firms, telecommunications companies for training and consulting.
+- Since 2006, I've worked with a very heterogeneous set of technologies  and companies, from boutique services to large consulting firms, telecommunications companies for training and consulting.
 - Mostly focused on data and its process, from pipelines, workers, queues and databases/datastores.
 - Code fixing in several languages is something that I do on a daily basis (Python, Perl, Go, R, Bash and other shells).
 - Although I've played with Windows in the past, I consider that at least 98% of the servers run Linux, Unix BSD or Solaris.